mikejrodd/grapeleafGPT/README.md

         return anomaly_map
 ```

-## test_grapeleaves.py performance:

-- grapeleaves right: 2886 wrong: 839
-- grapeleaves i_AUROC: 68.2
-- grapeleaves p_AUROC: 58.01
-- i_AUROC: 66.7494
-- p_AUROC: 57.8332
-- precision: 77.4765
-- accuracy: 77.49

 ## Performance Assessment:

-The performance of AnomalyGPT in detecting esca disease in grape leaves was suboptimal, as indicated by the metrics obtained: a precision of 64.43%, an i_AUROC of 62.49, and a p_AUROC of 54.27.
+The performance of AnomalyGPT in detecting esca disease in grape leaves was suboptimal, as indicated by the metrics obtained: an accuracy of 77.42%, an i_AUROC of 66.75, and a p_AUROC of 57.83.
 These results suggest significant challenges in the model's ability to accurately identify and localize anomalies specific to Esca disease.

 A key aspect of AnomalyGPT's functioning is its reliance on precise localization of anomalies.
 The model generates pixel-level anomaly maps to highlight potential diseased areas in the leaves.
 These maps are then compared against ground truth masks to evaluate the model's performance.
 High localization accuracy is critical because any error in these pixel-level predictions can drastically affect the overall performance metrics, including precision and AUROC scores.